Vanessa Bryant 'devastated' by reports Kobe Bryant crash photos shared by first responders

-Vanessa Bryant, widow of NBA legend Kobe Bryant, responded through her attorney to reports that photos were taken and shared by officials from the Lost Hills Los Angeles County Sheriff’s Department and Los Angeles County Fire Department of the helicopter crash that killed her husband.
+Vanessa Bryant, the widow of NBA legend Kobe Bryant, responded through her attorney to reports that photos of the scene of the helicopter crash that killed her husband were taken and shared by Los Angeles County sheriff's and fire officials.

-The statement says that Bryant is "absolutely devastated by allegations" that photos were taken of the site of the crash, which also killed her 13-year-old daughter Gianna "Gigi" Bryant and seven others.
+The statement says Bryant is "absolutely devastated by allegations" that photos were taken of the site of the crash, which also killed her 13-year-old daughter, Gianna "Gigi" Bryant, and seven other people.

-Robb said that the family had been told measures had been put in place to protect the dignity of those who were killed.
+Robb said the family had been told that measures had been put in place to protect the victims' dignity.

 "First responders should be trustworthy.
 It is inexcusable and deplorable that some deputies from the Lost Hills Sheriff's substation, other surrounding substations and LAFD would allegedly breach their duty," the statement reads.

-The statement goes on to say that the Bryant family is calling for those who are allegedly responsible for sharing the photos to face "the harshest possible discipline, and that their identities be brought to light, to ensure that the photos are not further disseminated."
+The statement goes on to say that the Bryant family is calling for those who are alleged to be responsible for sharing the photos to face "the harshest possible discipline, and that their identities be brought to light, to ensure that the photos are not further disseminated."
 The family is also calling for an internal investigation.

 "Mrs. Bryant is grateful to the individual who filed an online complaint exposing these acts of injustice, and for the choice to protect human dignity," the statement reads.

-Kobe Bryant died in the Los Angeles-area helicopter crash on Jan.
-26. A memorial was held for him and Gianna last month.
+Kobe and Gianna Bryant died in the Los Angeles-area helicopter crash on Jan.
+26. A memorial was held last month.